UVLabs/wordpress-plugin-boilerplate/readme.md

 - Replace 'prefix_' with a lowercase version of the plugin name example `myplugin_` etc. USE UNDERSCORES for the sparation example `my_plugin_` (loose match, case sensitive)

+- Replace '_prefix' with lowercase version of plugin name example `_my_plugin` (loose match, case sensitive)

 - Replace 'prefix-' with a lowercase version of the plugin name example `myplugin-` etc. USE DASHES for the sparation example `my-plugin-` (exact match [whole word], case sensitive)

 - Replace 'root' in file name for activator and deactivator classes located in `/includes` with a lowercase version of the plugin name, example `myplugin`.
 USE DASHES for the sparation example `my-plugin-`

+- Replace `RootActivator` and `RootDeactivator` class names with the preferred class names for the activator and deactivator files.

 - Replace 'prefix' in file name for your asset files located in `/assets` with a lowercase version of the plugin name, example `myplugin`.
 USE DASHES for the sparation example `my-plugin-`